Nazzanuk/front-end-training/part-6/readme.md

 });
 ```

-We've created a service to handle the logic, a service can talk to multiple controllers and directives.
+*NOTE: We've created a service to handle the logic, a service can talk to multiple controllers and directives.
-It's good practice to put all business logic in services
+It's good practice to put all business logic in services*

 ### Change your HTML to show the output from the service
 ---
 ## 4.
-##### NOTE: As we add more and more files, scaling this becomes a problem.
-So we will use a task runner to automate this process
+*NOTE: As we add more and more files, scaling this becomes a problem.
+So we will use a task runner to automate this process*

 ### In your terminal at the root of your directory run